wasmCloud/adr/index.md

 # Architectural Decision Log

-This log lists the architectural decisions for waSCC.
+This log lists the architectural decisions for wasmCloud.

 |Status | ADR | Description |
 | :--: | :--: |--|